r3bl-org/r3bl-open-core/docs/guite-to-cutting-a-release-and-publishing-it-to-crates.io.md

+---
-# Guide to cutting a release and publishing it to crates.io
+Title: Guide to cutting a release and publishing it to crates.io
+Date: 2022-11-06
+---

+## Cut a release and publish it to crates.io

 This is a lengthy and repetitive process.
 The following steps have to be applied repeatedly to all the crates in the project.